 In June 2008, a new supercomputer called the "Roadrunner" was unveiled.
 This bank of machines was assembled from components originally designed for the video game industry; it cost \$133 milion, and is capable of doing a petaflop (a quadrillion operations per second).
 The New York Times coverage stated that "petaflop machines like Roadrunner have the potential to fundamentally alter science and engineering" by allowing researchers to "ask questions and receive answers virtually interactively" and "perform experiments that would previously have been impractical" (Markoff 2008).
-Yet let's take a closer look at the practicality of a brute-force approach.
+Yet let us take a closer look at the practicality of a brute-force approach.
 Suppose a simulation has 100 factors, each factor has two levels (low and high) of interest, and we decide to look at all combinations of these 100 factors.
 A single replication of this experiment would take over 40 million years on the Roadrunner, even if each of the $2^{100} \approx 10^{30}$ simulation runs consisted of a single machine instruction!
-Five years later, China's "Tianhe 2" supercomputer took over as the new world leader, with over 33 petaflop capability, but it would still require over 935 millenia to run this experiment (Lucas et al. 2015).
+A decade later, the world's most powerful supercomputer is the Summit, with an astounding 200 petaflop capacity (Simonite 2018).
+Nonetheless, even the Summit would require over 178 millenia to perform 2^{100} machine instructions - let alone 2^{100} simulation runs!